 |Bloom Syndrome||Glycogen Storage Disorder (type 1a)|

 Further details about each disorder can be found by clicking on the disorder name above.

 A summary table providing a brief overview of all the conditions included in the panel test is given in the link below:

 About the Guy’s Hospital panel test:

-For further details about this panel test for Jewish genetic disorders, visit the Guy’s and St. Thomas’ NHS trust website or call their clinical genetics department on: 020 7188 1364.
+For further details about this panel test for Jewish genetic disorders at Guy’s or in Barnet Hospital, visit the Guy’s and St. Thomas’ NHS trust website or call their clinical genetics department on: 020 7188 1364.

 Frequently asked questions about carrier testing: